AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 ## 6.3 UI Customization

-Feather comes with the default FeatherTheme.Dark theme, the one you need to extends from your themes.xml file ( see section 4.4 ).
-You can modify almost every part of the UI by overriding the values of FeatherTheme.Dark into your theme.
+Feather comes with the default FeatherDefaultTheme theme, the one you need to extends from your themes.xml file ( see section 4.4 ).
+You can modify almost every part of the UI by overriding the values of FeatherDefaultTheme into your theme.

 Here some examples.
 Open your res/values/themes.xml file which should be like this: